 To ensure your comfort in the event of wet and cold conditions, please bring everything listed below.
 Long underwear (synthetic or wool) may be considered a winter item, but it is common for guides to wear them.
 It can make a world of difference on a cool summer evening and can double as leggings under shorts during the day.
 A warm hat is also a great way to prevent heat loss.
 Proper layers will work wonderfully to ensure you warmth and happiness.
-Keep in mind, a full change of paddling clothes will travel with you in your kayak.

-- 1 pairs of short
+- 1 pairs of shorts

 - 2 pair of pants

 - 2 long sleeve shirts

 - 2 short sleeve shirts

-- 1 sweater or sweatshirt
+- 2 sweaters or sweatshirts

-- 3 to 4 pairs of socks
+- 6 to 10 pairs of socks

 - 2 sets of long underwear

-- 3 to 4 pairs of underwear
+- 6 to 13 pairs of underwear

 - 1 swimsuit

 - 1 fleece jacket

 - 1 baseball cap or sun hat

 - 1 wool or fleece cap